Learn More

 This online learning experience introduces students to the fundamental values of academic integrity and presents scenarios to help students understand how violations of integrity might occur.
 All new (matriculated) students must take the tutorial in their first quarter, but any student can go through the tutorial anytime.

-Matriculated students in their first quarter (mandated completion) will have a specific Tutorial Cohort added to their CANVAS page in Week 0 of Fall quarter.
-Students will need to log in with their Student SSO username and password.
+Matriculated students in their first quarter (mandated completion) will have a specific Tutorial Cohort added to their Canvas in Week 0 of Fall quarter.
+Students will need to log in with their Student Single Sign-On (SSO) username and password.

 Extension/Concurrent Enrollment students (also mandated completion) should go directly to the URL provided to them to complete it.
 Extension/Concurrent Enrollment students with questions should contact concurrent@ucsd.edu.